+9. Risk Management

 9.1 Risk Identification and Analysis

 The mission of Discover Archive calls for both preservation and dissemination of digital works.
 Subsystems that accomplish each of these requirements introduce risks into the system.
 For preservation, the broadest risk is failure of the system in actually preserving digital materials.
 Any areas where the system could lose or render data useless pose risks of this nature: